MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose-lamp-deployment-single-region.md

 ### Hashicorp Terraform

+This [Hashicorp Terraform's Azure Provider template](https://github.com/Azure-Samples/gaming-lamp/blob/master/terraform/1-create-vm.tf) is an example template that deploys an Azure Virtual Machine to serve as a foundation for the custom golden image.
+In most cases, it gets deleted afterwards.
+Refer to the following materials to learn more about the commands used:

 - [Create an Azure Resource Group](https://www.terraform.io/docs/providers/azurerm/r/resource_group.html) using **azurerm_resource_group**
 - [Create an Azure Virtual Machine](https://www.terraform.io/docs/providers/azurerm/r/virtual_machine.html) using **azurerm_virtual_machine**

-This [Hashicorp Terraform's Azure Provider template](https://github.com/Azure-Samples/gaming-lamp/blob/master/terraform/1-create-vm.tf) is an example template that deploys an Azure Virtual Machine to serve as a foundation for the custom golden image.
-In most cases, it gets deleted afterwards.

 ## 2. Install Apache and PHP